HuaguoshanRD/dzt-helper-mysql/README.md

-# dzt-helper-mysql
-a C/S mode tool created with nodejs/expressjs to facilitate online to local mysql database synchronization.
+this is a tool for backup mysql from remote server.